 - Language skills

-Notifications of application outcome to students are done as follows:
+Notifications of application outcomes to students are done as follows:

 - All applicants will be notified via e-mail